-15 Back-to-School Crafts to Kick Off the New Year Right
+17 Back-to-School Crafts to Kick the New Year Off Right

 Class is almost back in session!
 That can only mean one thing: It's time to make a checklist of must-have school supplies.
-The first day of school is a fresh start—and along with it comes the chance to make a new impression.
-Even if school means logging in online this year and the classroom is, in fact, your living room, you should have everything your family needs for socially-distanced learning.
+The first day of school is a fresh start, and along with it comes the chance to make a new impression.
+Whether school means in-person learning or joining classes online this year, it's important to have everything your family needs before classes are officially in session.
 As parents, students, and teachers alike gear up for the start of a new semester, they're stockpiling on the best quality supplies.
 And if you can't find what you need online, make it at home instead.

 Some of our favorite DIY school supplies include notebooks, backpacks, writing tools, and more.
 Kids can lend a helping hand and their imaginative ingenuity to personalize their backpacks—using washi tape, paint, and stencils, plus our printable clip-art and templates.
 Use cases to corral everything from paper clips to number two pencils.
 Create a custom binder to keep track of your kids' school mementos and paperwork—their report cards, class pictures, and special projects.
 You can even cover their textbooks and accordion file folders with custom art (because they were going to doodle on them anyway).
 That said, supplies are helpful for Mom and Dad, too—customize a tool set for easy toting between the homework desk and the home office.